-For those who follow us on Instagram, Marije and I hopped on a 2 week Keto Challenge.
-Call us crazy but we are working at Keto Cacao and as our founder, Louisa Bakker is all about the keto lifestyle, we just got so curious to experience it for ourselves (oh my, sometimes she can’t stop talking about it).
+For those who follow us on Instagram, the KC team hopped on a 2 week Keto Challenge.
+Call us crazy but we are working at Keto Cacao and Louisa Bakker is all about the Keto lifestyle.
+We just got so curious to experience it for ourselves (oh my, sometimes she can’t stop talking about it).
 Such benefits she mentions is the fact that it will give you more energy, more clarity and you will get rid of the bloating?
-Like serious, this lifestyle sounds too good to be true.
+Like seriously, this lifestyle sounds too good to be true.
 Oh did we already say we can eat FAT and don't have to worry about eating too much of it?
 So, obviously, we had to give it a try.

 Keto is not dipping everything in butter, nope, it’s a bit more complex than that.
 The Ketogenic Diet is a low-carb, high-fat diet that is based on reducing the amount of carb and increasing fat intake.
 This carbohydrate restriction put your body in a metabolic state called ketosis.
 When that happens, your body starts burning fat for fuel and turning fat into ketones for the liver, sending a lot of energy to the brain, amongst other magical things.